hyperion-rt/hyperion/docs/setup/analytical_yso_model.rst

     m = AnalyticalYSOModel()

-The model can then be set up using methods of the ``AnalyticalYSOModel`` instance.
-These are described in the following sections (the sections on images and radiative transfer configuration are the same as for the ``Model`` class)
+The model can then be set up using methods of the :class:`~hyperion.model.AnalyticalYSOModel` instance.
+These are described in the following sections (the sections on images and radiative transfer configuration are the same as for the :class:`~hyperion.model.Model` class)

 .. toctree::